Now accepting registrations for the 2017-2018 school year!

 How do I register?

-Our schools start taking registrations for Kindergarten in the spring.
+Our schools are now taking registrations for Kindergarten!

 We recommend that you register your child for Kindergarten in person at your local school, however there is an online registration form available if you are unable to register in person at this time.
 To find out what Northern Lights public schools are located near you, click HERE.